Come Thursday, locals can get a look at a real live Celtic.

 Jones has a reputation for being personable, Abel said, often taking time to mingle with guests after he finished speeches.

 Abel expects Jones to reminisce about his time as a player, which included time running alongside Bill Russell, Bob Cousy and John Havlichek, and coaching Boston's original "Big Three" of Larry Bird, Kevin McHale and Robert Parish.
-Abel said he
+Abel said he suspected Jones could also discuss trips to Lenox when he was a player, when the Celtics regularly played the Lenox Merchants, a semi-professional basketball team.

 "I was talking to someone the other day, and they mentioned that you could interest three generations," Abel said.
 "The grandfather watched him play, the son watched him coach and the grandson would be into the Celtics now with the latest version of The Big Three."